 Selecting None (direct access) will allow users to access the network as soon as they have fulfilled the Network Access Association and Authentication requirements.

 Selecting the Click-through Splash Page will present clients with a Splash Page that must be acknowledged before the client is fully authorized to access the network.
 When the Click Through Splash Page is enabled the option to configure a Captive Portal is enabled.
 For more information about the Captive Portal feature, see the Captive Portal / Walled Garden section of this article.

 Selecting Sponsored guest login allows the users to be authenticated by a limited amount of time with a specific email domain.
 More info here.

 The Sign-on Splash Page requires users to provide some form of Username/Password combination to complete the Splash Page and fully authenticate to the network.
 There are several different options available for the Sign-on Splash Page, each with different configuration options.

-- Meraki authentication: Users must authenticate with a Username/Password from a configured profile on the Network-wide > Users page of Dashboard.
+- Meraki authentication: Users must authenticate with a Username/Password from a configured profile on the Network-wide > Configure > Users page of Dashboard.
 For more information, check out our Managing User Accounts article.